 In this procedure — called vesicoamniotic fetal shunting — Loren’s care team used a minimally invasive camera and instruments to access her uterus.
 They placed stents into William’s urethra to permit his urine to drain as it should.
 This would then protect the kidneys from increased pressure and would ensure enough amniotic fluid was present for his lungs to develop.

 The surgery went well.
 Now the hope was for the stents to remain in place.
 Loren also had a port inserted by her ribs where she would get infusions of simulated amniotic fluids as needed to help continue developing William’s lungs.
-The Fetal Care Center checked those fluid levels regularly as they monitored Loren’s progress throughout the remainder of her pregnancy.
+The Cincinnati Fetal Center checked those fluid levels regularly as they monitored Loren’s progress throughout the remainder of her pregnancy.

 The stents stayed in placed, and at 37 weeks on Feb.
 6, 2012, it was time for the Wolffs to welcome William into their family.
-Loren was induced and delivered at Good Samaritan Hospital, another of the Fetal Care Center partnering hospitals.
+Loren was induced and delivered at Good Samaritan Hospital, another of the Cincinnati Feta Center partnering hospitals.
 As planned ahead of time, the Cincinnati Children’s Transport Team was ready and waiting, and William was taken to the Newborn Intensive Care Unit (NICU) right away, where he would spend the first three months of his life.

 While in the NICU, the doctors determined that William’s kidneys had sustained considerable damage, which is irreversible.
 That means he had to go on immediate peritoneal dialysis, which removes waste products from the blood when the kidneys are unable to do the job.
 “It was agonizing for the first several months trying to figure out the balance between drugs and dialysis,” Loren says.
 He’ll continue dialysis until he’s big enough to have a kidney transplant — when he’s about 22 pounds — typically between age 1 and 2.

 But there was some good news too.
 The surgery had done what it needed to for William’s lung development.
 “His lungs are fine now,” Loren says.
-All of this, Loren emphasizes, she and Ben were prepared for before William was even born, thanks to the caring guidance they received from the Fetal Care Center.
+All of this, Loren emphasizes, she and Ben were prepared for before William was even born, thanks to the caring guidance they received from the Cincinnati Fetal Center.

 William was finally discharged on May 4, 2012, and went home to meet his big sister, Leigh, age 3.
 “She’s handling it great,” Loren says.
 “One thing about us being prepared was that we could prepare her too.”